Oracle-Mag/oracle-mag/README.md

 #### Linking to a new edition

-Go to `_pages/full-issues.html` and paste in the Canva embed for the new magazine edition, as explained on Canva's site [here](https://www.canva.com/embeds/).
+Go to `_pages/full-issues.html` and paste in the Canva embed for the new magazine edition (as explained on Canva's site [here](https://www.canva.com/embeds/)).

 ### Extension Ideas
 - [x] Find and use a favicon that better matches the dark green